1st Arrondissement Paris Guide: 32 Fantastic Attractions for You to Explore

 Next to the Les Halles shopping mall and the new Hotel Novotel Paris les Halles, you may notice a rather large Renaissance-style monument called the Fontaine des Innocents.
 It dates back to the mid-1500s, when it was created to celebrate King Henry II's "Royal Entry" into the City of Paris along nearby Rue Saint Denis.
 Although you can't tell by looking at it, there is an upper floor near the top and it originally had a balcony which officials used as a viewing platform.

-After the ceremonies, the neighborhood residents used the fountain for their drinking water - a bad idea, as it was built against a church wall next to a cemetery.
-By the late 1700s, major outbreaks of disease caused the church to be demolished and the cemetery's bones removed to the Catacombs.
-The fountain has been moved a few times since, with a fourth wall added to enable it to be free standing.
+After the ceremonies, the neighborhood residents used the fountain for their drinking water - a bad idea, as it was built against a church wall next to the Cimetière des Innocents (Holy Innocents Cemetery) where by the 1700s, unsanitary conditions and incompletely decomposed bodies caused an unholy stench and major outbreaks of disease.

-If you happen to pass by Fontaine des Innocents, consider this quirky fact: during the late 1600s/early 1700s, locals converted its top floor into a residence with windows and even a chimney.
+If you happen to pass by the fountain, consider this quirky fact: during the late 1600s/early 1700s, locals converted its top floor into a residence with windows and even a chimney.

 32. Place du Châtelet Victory Column